 The following is a list of consequences if a borrower defaults on a federal loan:

 The National Student Loan Database is the U.S. Department of Education's central database of student aid.
 By visiting the NSLDS Web site, students can access information about their federal student loans and Pell Grants.
-Students need their federal PIN/FSA ID to access their records.
+Students need their federal FSA ID to access their records.
 How to create an FSA ID

 For questions regarding the borrower's rights and responsibilities for the terms and conditions of federal loans, please contact the Office of Student Financial Aid.